Policies and Procedures

 When a Residence Life or Campus Safety staff member enters a student room for the reasons noted above, the staff member is authorized to conduct a visual search of the room, but may not open drawers, refrigerators, etc. without the resident’s permission.
 The staff member may request a student to open these items.

-Due to building code requirements, only one (1) person may reside in a small single room, only two (2) persons may reside in a standard double room, and only three (3) students may reside in a triple room.
+Due to building code requirements, only one person may reside in a small single room, only two persons may reside in a standard double room, only three students may reside in a triple room and only four students may reside in a quad room.

 Students with Disabilities

 A number of services and housing options are available for students with disabilities.
-Students with disabilities requiring accommodations should notify the director of Academic Services, who will discuss the range of services and coordinate needed accommodations for the student.
+Students with disabilities requiring accommodations should notify the Disabilities Specialist, who will discuss the range of services and coordinate needed accommodations for the student.

 The illegal use or abuse of alcohol or drugs can be hazardous to students’ health and safety as well as an impediment to academic and personal success.
 The College is, above all else, concerned for the safety and well-being of all members of our community; therefore, the College addresses all reported violations of the College’s alcohol and drug policies, including notifying the parents of undergraduate students of alcohol and drug-related incidents, if necessary.